-Listen up, doc: Empathy raises patients' pain toleranceDecember 3rd, 2012 in Health /
+Listen up, doc: Empathy raises patients' pain toleranceDecember 3, 2012 in Medicine & Health / Health

 A doctor-patient relationship built on trust and empathy doesn't just put patients at ease – it actually changes the brain's response to stress and increases pain tolerance, according to new findings from a Michigan State University research team.

 Medical researchers have shown in recent studies that doctors who listen carefully have happier patients with better health outcomes, but the underlying mechanism was unknown, said Issidoros Sarinopoulos, professor of radiology at MSU.

 "This is the first study that has looked at the patient-centered relationship from a neurobiological point of view," said Sarinopoulos, the lead researcher.
 "It's important for doctors and others who advocate this type of relationship with the patient to show that there is a biological basis."

 The study involved randomly assigning patients to one of two types of interview with a doctor before undergoing an MRI scan.
 In the patient-centered approach, doctors addressed any concerns participants had about the procedure and asked open-ended questions allowing them to talk freely about their jobs, home life and other psychological and social factors affecting health.
 The other patients were asked only specific questions about clinical information such as their medical history and what drugs they were taking.

 As expected, those who had the patient-focused interview reported greater satisfaction and confidence in their doctor in a post interview questionnaire.